Electric Vehicles and Heat Pumps

 Once the installer contacts the DNO, the information required to enable the DNO to carry out the assessment will need to be provided, as per the new application form.

 2. Do all installations to existing properties require DNO intervention?

-No, installations where the Maximum Demand of the premises including the new load is ≤60A and adequacy of the connection is known, the DNO must be notified post-installation (within 28 days).
+No, installations where the Maximum Demand of the premises including the new load is ≤60A per phase and adequacy of the connection is known, the DNO must be notified post-installation (within 28 days).
 This assumes that there are no safety concerns, as per the process.

 3. When do I need to make an application?

 Every time an installer or customer installs an Electric Vehicle charge point or Heat Pump to an existing property, they must inform their DNO accordingly.
 This will be in the form of an application or a notification.
 Notification is the process whereby if the proposed addition/alteration is assessed by the installer to be within the existing rating of the supply equipment and the MD is ≤60A, then the EV charge point or Heat Pump can be installed and the DNO will be notified retrospectively (within 28 days).